bennadel/FeatureFlagsBookApp/README.md

 ## Change Log

+* **2024, June 4**: Defining some demo data that will be used to create a default experience.
+This includes a set of sample users against which the feature flags can be evaluated.
 * **2024, June 2**: Considering the use of a `resolutionMode` in the data structure to create flexibility in which variants are returned to the user.
 * **2024, May 27**: Starting to consider data-structure of feature flag.
 * **2024, May 27**: Added a light-weight authentication workflow.